-Commission Chairman Cullen requested that the November 7th, 2022 Loudon County Commission Meeting Minutes be accepted.
-Commissioner Shaver made the motion to accept the minutes as written with changes that were made before the meeting.
+Commission Chairman Cullen requested that the October 3rd, 2022 Loudon County Commission Meeting Minutes be accepted.
+Commissioner Shaver made the motion to accept the minutes as written.
 Commissioner Randolph seconded the motion.

-Upon Voice Vote, the motion PASSED unanimously.
+Upon Voice Vote, the motion PASSED.

-Commission Chairman Cullen opened the floor for the General Public Comments.
+Commission Chairman Cullen called to the floor those who signed up for General Public Comments.
 The following people spoke: